Quiver Schur algebras for linear quivers: Introduction

 In fact, the quiver Schur algebra $\Sch[n]$ is defined over an arbitrary integral domain.

 Like the cyclotomic Schur algebras of~\cite{DJM:cyc}, the quiver Schur algebra $\Sch[n]$ is defined to be the endomorphism algebra of a direct sum of ``graded permutation modules''; see \autoref{D:QuiverSchur}.
-Incorporating the grading into this picture is surprisingly difficult, not least because many of the structural results in this paper fail when $1<e<n$.
+Incorporating the grading into this picture is surprisingly difficult, not least because many of the structural results in this paper fail when $1<e\leq n$.
 After we have defined the quiver Schur algebras, and shown that they are quasi-hereditary (\autoref{T:quasi}), most of the work in the first six sections of the paper is geared towards proving the non-trivial result that the cyclotomic quiver Schur algebras are Morita equivalent, as ungraded algebras, to the cyclotomic $q$-Schur algebras (\autoref{T:DJMEquivalence}).
 Constructing a graded analogue of the Schur functor (\autoref{P:SchurFunctor}) is also not completely straightforward.

-If $e=0$ and we work over the field of complex numbers then Brundan and Kleshchev have shown that the degenerate cyclotomic Schur algebras are Morita equivalent to blocks of parabolic category~$\O$ for the Lie algebra of the general linear group~\cite{BK:HigherSchurWeyl}.
-By results of Backelin~\cite{Backelin:Koszul}, and Beilinson, Ginzburg and Soergel~\cite{BGS:Koszul}, parabolic category~$\O$ admits a Koszul grading.
-By \cite{BK:HigherSchurWeyl}, the endomorphism algebra of a prinjective generator of~$\O$ is Morita equivalent to the degenerate cyclotomic Hecke algebra $\H$ of type~$A$.
-Therefore, the Koszul grading on~$\O$ induces a grading on the module category of~$\H$.
+If $e=0$ and we work over the field of complex numbers then Brundan and Kleshchev have shown that the degenerate cyclotomic Schur algebras are Morita equivalent to a sum of certain integral blocks $\O[\beta]$ of parabolic category~$\O$ for the Lie algebra of the general linear group~\cite{BK:HigherSchurWeyl}.
+By results of Backelin~\cite{Backelin:Koszul}, and Beilinson, Ginzburg and Soergel~\cite{BGS:Koszul}, the blocks of parabolic category~$\Ocal$ can be endowed with a Koszul grading.
+By \cite{BK:HigherSchurWeyl}, the endomorphism algebra of a prinjective generator of the sum of these blocks is Morita equivalent to the degenerate cyclotomic Hecke algebra $\H$ of type~$A$.
+Therefore, the Koszul grading on the blocks~$\O[\beta]$ induce a grading on the module category of~$\H$.
 This gives two ostensibly different gradings on the degenerate cyclotomic Hecke algebra~$\H$: one coming from parabolic category~$\O$ and the KLR grading given by the Brundan-Kleshchev isomorphism $\H\cong\R$~\cite{BK:GradedKL} when $e=0$.

 \begin{THEOREM} Suppose that $e=0$ and $\mz=\C$ is the field of complex numbers.
 Then category~$\O$ and the quiver Hecke algebra~$\R$ induce graded Morita equivalent gradings on~$\H\Mod$. \end{THEOREM}